DOMjudge/domjudge/doc/manual/install-domserver.rst

 ---------------------

 Documenting all possible ways to properly size the domserver is out of scope for this manual.
-But properly think about the memory management for the PHP-FPM children with ~40 per gigabyte of memory, 500 for a 16Gb system.
+But properly think about the memory management for the PHP-FPM children, we advice 40 FPM children per gigabyte of RAM memory so around 500 for a 16Gb system.

 * Consider the amount of submissions you expect at any given time, does the load stay uniform?
 * Do you expect all teams to solve the easy problems in the first hour?